OpenIPC/decoder/README.md

     - RTP UDP receiving is temporarily disabled
     - Experimental bluetooth button controller is temporarily disabled
     - The current size of the application is 23 kilobytes
+- v1.01, 2025.09.01
+    - First unofficial testing version where RTSP and other features were enabled
+    - The current size of the application is 25 kilobytes

 ### Statistics
 **Please send information about devices where the program was tested only in this format:**